 “I was simply given the privilege to see all of this play out.
 To hear these stories, the church is really missing out on something that I seriously believe could revitalize and renew congregations all across the denomination if we’re just willing to deal with it.”

-A second project by the Addictions Ministry Network was the formation of an “Into The Light: A Service of Healing and Hope” worship service, which will be held Sunday, March 26, at 7 p.m. at Reunion Presbyterian Church.
-It’s a fitting location since Mt.
+A second project by the Addiction Ministry Network was the formation of an “Into The Light: A Service of Healing and Hope” worship service, which was held at Reunion Presbyterian Church.
+It was a fitting location since Mt.
 Pleasant has the highest percentage of overdose deaths of any community in Westmoreland County.
-The service will include testimonies from three women who have been touched by addiction.
+The service included testimonies from three women who have been touched by addiction.

 “I think it will be positive.
 I think it will be very emotional,” Alice said of the service.
 “I think that some people might not be sure what to expect.
 It might be a small group but I think it will grow from that point.”